A stochastic subspace approach to gradient-free optimization in high dimensions: Introduction

 \subsection{Structure of this document and contributions}

 In Section \ref{sect: SSD} we investigate convergence of the stochastic subspace descent method for smooth functions.
 Assumptions used throughout the document are listed, and expected rates of convergence are provided in the case of non-convex, convex, and strongly-convex functions, as well as functions satisfying the Polyak-Lojasiewicz inequality.
 In Section \ref{sect: non-asymptotic} we discuss the properties of gradient approximation along random orthogonal directions for use with \eqref{eq: iterations}.
-Choosing directions from a specific distribution that we specify, we are able to provide non-asymptotic, high-probability convergence results for strongly-convex functions.
+Choosing directions from a specific distribution that we specify, we are able to provide non-asymptotic, high-probability convergence results for strongly-convex functions. \insertme{As previously mentioned this algorithm is a generalization of several classical algorithms for which convergence has already been studied, however as stochastic subspace descent has not been previously introduced, the main results are original.
+In particular, Theorem 1 and Corollary 1 provide a generalization and different analysis than has previously been performed on Gaussian/spherical smoothing.
+Theorem 2 is a straightforward generalization of a previously known result.
+Theorem 3 is a generalization of known analysis for convergence of gradient descent on non-convex objectives.
+Theorem 4 is new analysis.
+Lemma 1 is probably known but we have not seen it stated as such, and the remarks are known or simple to prove. }

 In Section \ref{subsect:synthetic-data} we provide empirical results on a simulated function that Nesterov dubs ``the worst function in the world'' \cite{nesterov2013introductory}.
 In Section \ref{subsect: experiments-GP} the placement of inducing points for sparse Gaussian processes in the framework of \cite{titsias2009variational} is optimized.
 As a final empirical demonstration, in Section \ref{subsect: experiments-plate} our algorithms are tested in the PDE-constrained optimization setting on a shape optimization problem.
 For the sake of readability, proofs are relegated to the Appendix.